olgabot/olgabot.github.io-source-deprecated/content/2015-04-12-codeneuro-nyc.md

 <blockquote class="twitter-tweet" lang="en"><p>breakfast begins <a href="http://t.co/55QljXZqkw">pic.twitter.com/55QljXZqkw</a></p>&mdash; CodeNeuro (@CodeNeuro) <a href="https://twitter.com/CodeNeuro/status/586893786212651008">April 11, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+Then, people split up about 50/50 for the tutorials and the hackathon.

 ### `gitgoing` tutorial

 Then, Ben Sussman and I taught a tutorial called [gitgoing](https://github.com/CodeNeuro/gitgoing) to quickly teach scientists the version control system [`git`](http://en.wikipedia.org/wiki/Git_%28software%29) and code testing via [`py.test`](http://pytest.org/) and integration systems via [Travis-CI](https://travis-ci.org/).
+We had about 20-30 attendees.
 The goal was to get the scientists acquainted with common tools in open source software so that they could contribute themselves.
 It was kind of like a mini [Software Carpentry](http://software-carpentry.org/) workshop, but we assumed our target audience had some coding experience, and we didn't take the time to explain computer science fundamentals like variables, loops, flow control, etc.

 Our class was structured exactly as laid out in the `README.md` file.
 First we setup their computers so they had `git` and Python 2.7.
 This took about an hour total to get everyone done.
 Some people finished faster and started moving on to the `git` section.
 Then Ben did an awesome explanation of `git`, and I learned a bunch of stuff!
 I didn't realize that when you `git clone` a repo, you're getting ENTIRE history of the project, so that makes sense why downloading all of [IPython](ipython.org)/[Jupyter](https://jupyter.org/) takes forever.
 It was also a really helpful analogy to describe the entire repository as an "ocean of code," and that a branch is a single window into that ocean.
 We also talked about merge conflicts, and how they can be really easy to create if, say someone renamed one of the arguments of a function, and someone else added an argument, and then `git` doesn't know what to do anymore.
 They picked up on testing pretty quickly, and someone asked "well if `git` thinks it's okay, but how do you know the code will run?"
 Which brought us directly to testing!